On entropic and almost multilinear representability of matroids: Introduction

 \subsection{Conditional independence implications}

 Given a finite ground set $E$, a \emph{conditional independence (CI) statement} is a triple $(A\perp B\mid C)$ of subsets $A,B,C\subseteq E$ which encodes the statement ``$A$ is independent from $B$ given $C$''.
-We say that a family of discrete random variables $\{X_e\}_{e\in E}$ \emph{realizes} a CI statement $(A\perp B\mid C)$ if the joint distribution of $X_{A}$ and $X_{B}$ are probabilistically independent given $X_{C}$.
+We say that a family of discrete random variables $\{X_e\}_{e\in E}$ \emph{realizes} a CI statement $(A\perp B\mid C)$ if $X_{A}$ and $X_{B}$ are probabilistically independent given $X_{C}$.
+Here $X_A$ is the random variable given by the tuple $(X_a)_{a \in A}$, so that its distribution is the joint distribution of variables with indices in $A$.

 \begin{prob} The \emph{conditional independence implication problem (CII)} is: \begin{description} \item[Instance] A set $\mathcal A$ of CI statements on a finite ground set $E$ and a CI statement~$c$. \item[Question] Does